 “It was very, very rocky, very uneven, very dry,” Bautista said. “[I remember] just trying not to fall, trying not to get continuously scraped in the face by thorns.”

 When she got to South Carolina, she wasn’t prepared for the hurdles she would have to jump for the next decade.
-Along with not speaking English, Bautista’s parents made the decision to hold her back in school for a year so she could catch up to her peers.
+Along with not speaking English, Bautista was held back in school for a year so she could catch up to her peers.

 “The educational system hadn’t done me that well in Mexico,” Bautista said.
 “I remember the first day of sixth grade I just cried in the middle of math class.”